 If you find a secluded campsite, and it has a river, lake, or beach nearby, swimming or just relaxing at the water’s edge, is a romantic way to spend a lazy afternoon.
 If it’s safe and you are both good swimmers, consider an after-dark dip!

-18. Try a couples hammock
+18. Try a couples hammock for camping

 Just hanging out together, snoozing, reading, or chatting is another perfect opportunity to bond with each other.
 Being comfortable in each other’s company is a nice way to spend some time.
 Make up stories to amuse each other about the shapes you find in the clouds on a hot afternoon.
 Remember a blanket and a couple of pillows – and maybe a glass of wine!

-19. Play Games with each other
+19. Play camp games with each other

 Bring along some fun and fast games from your childhood or ones that make you laugh now.
 Laughing together is a great way to bond!
 You might find it fun to engage in highly competitive games that release a bit of adrenaline and keep you both laughing!